cambridge-ceu/csd3/systems/languages.md

 cd HelloWorldApp
 ```

-in a new directory called `HelloWorldApp` containing a basic C# console application template.
+where we change into a new directory called `HelloWorldApp` with a basic C# console application template

-and edit the `Program.cs` file as this:
+`Program.cs` which is edited as this,:

 ```cs
 using System;